phunware/maas-alerts-android-sdk/README.md

 This will use the `isSubscribed` flag in each of the models in the list.
 _**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.**_

+### How can I check whether the device is registered?
+Use `PwAlertsRegister.gcmIsRegistered(Context)`, it will return true when the device is registered to GCM, or false if not.
+Make sure the context your pass into is not null, otherwise it's will return false.

+### Can I retreive GCM device token?
+Yes, you can.
+Use `PwAlertsRegister.deviceGCMToken(Context)`, it will return GCM device token, or null if not available.